fbpx

 To continue learning about Truth and Reconciliation in Canada, decolonization in public art, and building allyship with Indigenous communities, you can read the full CFLA Report and Recommendations for libraries and archives, consult the 94 Calls to Action for Canadians, and visit our growing collection of resources.

-This article was written by Eva Morrison (she/her), a writer, curator, and painter based in Montreal.
+Eva Morrison (she/her) is a writer, curator, and painter based in Montreal.
 Her work has recently been published by Culture Days, Winnipeg Arts, and FARR Montreal.
 She received a BFA from Concordia University in 2019, specializing in Art History and Studio Arts.